 Who is responsible for the delivery of the messaging

 Not all organizations can have a dedicated marketing person to create and enforce a communication plan for them.
 Nonetheless, smaller clubs can do so by covering these basics so they can still reap the benefits of a well-crafted communication plan:

 Identify Your Objectives

-The objectives of your communication plan will depend on factors such as the projects you are undertaking, and the scope and the duration covered by the plan.
+The objectives of your communication plan will depend on factors such as the projects you are undertaking, and the scope and duration covered by the plan.
 Whether you are planning for a particular event or the organization in general, objectives should be specific, measurable, attainable, realistic, and time-bound (SMART).

 To be able to tailor your messages properly, it is essential to identify the people your organization is trying to reach.
-Whether you are communicating internally to your members, or externally to other stakeholders (such as the media, sponsors, potential members) make sure to identify certain characteristics, behaviors, and preferences in them that will be key to forming a message that will foster a connection.
+Whether you are communicating internally to your members, or externally to other stakeholders (such as the media, sponsors, and potential members) make sure to identify certain characteristics, behaviors, and preferences in them that will be key to forming a message that will foster a connection.